open-education-hub/ccas/CCAS_pandoc.md

 :::

 ::: xmpl
+\*\* FIX THIS \*\*

-In this example, we plot 3 points.
-The first two points are by including vectors with a length of 2 as the x and y arguments of the plot function.
-The third plot was added with the points function.
+In this example, we plot three points.
+The first two arguments of the plot function.
+The third plot was added with the points are by including vectors with a length of $2$ as the $x$ and $y$ arguments of the plot function.
+The third point was added with the points function.
 The second and third points were labeled using the text function and a line was drawn between them using the lines function.